 CITY: The city of Downey.

 COMMERCIAL DOG KENNEL: Any place of business for the care of dogs, including, but not limited to, the boarding, grooming, training, or selling of dogs.
+No more than five (5) dogs shall be kept in a commercial dog kennel not counting puppies under the age of six (6) months.

 COUNCIL: The Downey city council.